ijrussell/essential-fsharp/Chapters/10 - Object Programming.md

 This is a really useful feature if you have one-off services that you need to run, and for testing.

-Next, we move on to a more complex example of using interfaces, a recently used list.
+Next, we move on to a more complex example of using class types, a recently used list.

 ## Encapsulation

 We are going to create a recently used list as a class type.
 We will encapsulate a mutable collection within the class type and provide an interface for how we can interact with it.
-The *RecentlyUsedList* is an ordered list with the most recent item first but it is also a set, so each value can only appear once in the list.
+The `RecentlyUsedList` is an ordered list with the most recent item first but it is also a set, so each value can only appear once in the list.

 ```fsharp
 type RecentlyUsedList() =